jayshreek3/jayshreek3/README.md

 # My Developer Toolbox

-This README showcases the technology stack I'm currently using for web development.
+This section showcases the technology stack I'm currently using for web development.

 ## Frontend Development